The LaSallian is recruiting!

 Menagerie

-Grounded in Filipino culture and society, the Menagerie is the publication’s features section that explores the mundane and the peculiar.
-We write about people and phenomena celebrated and forgotten, from the margins of society and at the heart of communities.
+Grounded in Filipino culture and society, the Menagerie is the publication’s features section.
+We explore narratives from the ground up, taking on the strange in the familiar and championing the quiet in the loud.
+Past the parades and processions, we write about culture celebrated and forgotten, from the margins and at the hearts of communities.

 Sports

-The LaSallian‘s Sports section extends beyond the eye of the casual fan, diving deeper into the story behind collegiate, national, and international sports alike.
-We help bridge the Lasallian community closer to the action and the grind of the teams and athletes who proudly represent the Green-and-White on and off the court.
+The LaSallian‘s Sports section extends beyond the view of the casual fan, diving deeper into the history and ongoing narratives behind collegiate, national, and international sports alike.
+We help bring the Lasallian community closer to the action and the tireless grind of the teams and athletes who proudly represent the Green-and-White both on and off the court, and investigate some of the issues that surround the athletes.

 Vanguard